Oral Histories in Special Collections

 Will you digitize my oral history project if it is on tape cassette or other analog format?

 Possibly.
-Our archives is not able to digitize every collection we receive, and our ability to do so may depend on a number of factors.
+Our archive is not able to digitize every collection we receive, and our ability to do so may depend on a number of factors.
 Having a signed waiver from the interview participants is often the first step to determining digitization priorities.